sgodfrey66/Polls_and_press/part_01/readme.md

 ## Deliverables

-1. Your presentation (on time) on August 15, 2017
+1. Your presentation (on time!) on October 27, 2017
 2. A link (or the actual `.ppt` file) by the time that you give the talk

-## Rubric

-Your presentation will be evaluted on whether or not you complete it (i.e., pass / fail) however, I am happy to provide extended feedback on your presentation upon request.
-Please let me know no later than August 14 if that is the case!